 This means that a certificate is the qualified certificate, issued by accredited entity providing qualified trust services.
-These indicators may occur together, though the presence of OCStatements extension shall be mandatory.
+These indicators may occur together, though the presence of QCStatements extension shall be mandatory.

-Certification policy Commercial name of certificate type Description and recommended applicability Certum QCA 2017 Certum QCA 2017 Personal (universal) Qualified electronic signatures of electronic data; certificate contains at least: name of country, name of subscriber and serial number of certificate.
-Certum QCA 2017 Professional (with additional data) Qualified electronic signatures of electronic data.
+Certification policy Commercial name of certificate type Description and recommended applicability Certum QCA 2017 and Certum QCA G3 R35 Certum QCA 2017 and Certum QCA G3 R35 Personal (universal) Qualified electronic signatures of electronic data; certificate contains at least: name of country, name of subscriber and serial number of certificate.
+Certum QCA 2017 and Certum QCA G3 R35 Professional (with additional data) Qualified electronic signatures of electronic data.
 These certificates are used by individuals who are an employees or representatives of any organizations, institutions, enterprises or by the representatives of other individuals; certificate contains at least:: name of country, name of subject, name of entity and serial number of certificate.
-Certum QCA 2017 Electronic Seal Qualified electronic seal certificate can be submitted by legal persons and entities without legal personality.
+Certum QCA 2017 and Certum QCA G3 R35 Electronic Seal Qualified electronic seal certificate can be submitted by legal persons and entities without legal personality.
 Certified electronic seal includes at least: the name of the country, the name of the legal entity and its registration number, common name and serial number.

 Tab.
-4 Types of qualified certificates and their applicability
+4 Types of qualified certificates and their applicability 100.1 Types of quantieu cer tineates and then applicability

-Trust service providers certificate 1.4.1.2.
+1.4.1.2.
+Trust service providers certificate